 Tip 1: Spread the investment across the entire year to respond to unpredictable spikes in demand, instead of focusing solely on the traditional cold and flu season.
 You can capture South Africa’s micro-seasons by providing and strengthening ‘always on’ brand presence on Search and YouTube.
 Do this by using AI-driven products that are already incorporated in Search, such as responsive search ads, along with Video Reach Campaigns on YouTube.

-2. Cover your basis for remedy searches
+2. Cover your bases for remedy searches

 Every day, millions of people search for cures and remedies for their illnesses.
 Their queries are often specific, for example, “how to get rid of a cough in 5 minutes”, “what kills a sore throat fast”, or “what kills a sore throat overnight”.